Alabama's Africatown Hopes For Revival After Slave Ship Discovery

 It's bordered on three sides by water — including the Mobile River.
 Residents here have filed a lawsuit over industrial pollution.

-Joycelyn Davis crosses the major highway that now cuts through the middle of Africatown to a sloping hillside where sprawling oak trees shade gray stone grave markers.
+Davis crosses the major highway that now cuts through the middle of Africatown to a sloping hillside where sprawling oak trees shade gray stone grave markers.

 "One thing that Cudjoe and the other survivors of the Clotilde, they all wanted to go back home to Africa," Davis says.
 "So the cemetery faces east towards Africa."

-Davis says after Emancipation, Timothy Meaher would not provide his former slaves passage back to Africa.
+Davis says after Emancipation, Meaher would not provide his former slaves passage back to Africa.
 They continued to work on plantations and at his paper mill to earn enough money to buy the land that became Africatown.

 Meaher's descendants still own the surrounding property, and there's a Meaher state park named for the family on Mobile Bay.

-Note: A previous version of this story incorrectly spelled a reference to Darron Patterson's last name as Paterson.